magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 CPS Limit
 ---------

 | CPS(calls per second) limit to this client.
-The calls that exceed this limit will be send CONGESTION.` ,
+The calls that exceed this limit will be send CONGESTION.
-|     'user.company_name': `Company name.